-5.18 CHECK YOUR PROGRESS
+5.18 CHECK YOUR PROGRESS Q1.

-Q1.
 Define Human Resource Planning?
 Q2.
 Explain the general characteristics of Human Resource Planning?
 Q3.
 Throw a light on short term and long term HR Planning?
-Q4.The process of getting the right number of people at the right place and at the right time is called as Q5 Chart is portrayal of who will replace whom in the event of job opening Q6.
+Q4.
+The process of getting the right number of people at the right place and at the right time is called as Q5 Chart is portrayal of who will replace whom in the event of job opening O6.
+Manning Table shows the number of the property of the pro Q6.
 Manning Table shows the number of in each job.
 Q7 A of demand and supply forecast will give us the number of people to be recruited.
 Q8 Manpower Planning is essential to determine the future manpower needs in an organization (True/False) Q9 analysis means HR needs can be forecast through projecting past trends.
 Q10 Short term planning is done to findmatch between the existing individuals and existing jobs.